mkierzenka/SWDevProj/README.md

 * Sorer code- make the arrays use our array instead of re-implementing functionality (Field object)

-* doc.md: create diagram for architecture section

-* Figure out how to run with multiple nodes, all using different port numbers

 * Move reader and writer parent classes into new directory

 * Move sorer into sorwriter

+* Check command line arguments for valid input

+* Remove message ids from Message classes

+* Remove unused port_ field from DirectoryMsg

+* Move from methods from dataframe.h to own file